Course Leader (M, L)

 As specific objectives, by the end of the course students should be able to:

-- Describe the atomic and microstructural characteristics which control the important properties of engineering materials, and to interpret material property charts
+- Describe the atomic and microstructural characteristics which control the mechanical properties of engineering materials, and to interpret material property charts

 - Explain briefly the origin of the elastic modulus for each class of engineering materials (metals, ceramics, polymers) and analyse the moduli of composites

-- Understand the mechanisms for plastic flow in metals, and the ways in which the strength can be enhanced via the microstructure
+- Describe the mechanisms for plastic flow in metals, and the ways in which the strength can be enhanced via composition and processing

 - Understand a systematic strategy for materials selection for a given component, and use the Cambridge Engineering Selector software to find material data and select materials